shlomnissan/gl3x/docs/pages/manual/creating_scene.md

 Run it and you should be greeted by your application.

-If CMake reports that it cannot find `vglx` return to the [installation guide](/manual/installation) and verify that the library was installed to a prefix CMake can locate.
+If CMake reports that it cannot find VGLX return to the [installation guide](/manual/installation) and verify that the library was installed to a prefix CMake can locate.
 Otherwise you are ready to move on to the application entrypoint.

 ## Application Runtime

-The preferred way to create a VGLX application is by using the application runtime.
+The preferred way to create a VGLX application is using the application runtime.
 The runtime sets up the window, the rendering context, the main loop, and calls your hooks.
 You create a runtime instance by subclassing the [Application](/reference/core/application) class.

 We can add a runtime instance to our bare-bones `main.cpp` file: